Aherontas/SpcPatternRecognition/README.md

 # SpcPatternRecognition
 # Msc_In_Robotics_NTUA_Exercise

-**Exercise on Identification of patterns of statistical control charts with artificial neural networks.**
+**Exercise on Identification of patterns of statistical control charts with use artificial neural networks.**